Used the trade names Aceedeecee

 Character Sally Says doll, 18-19" tall, 1st version, plastic and vinyl toddler doll who is a battery

-splayed fingers, came wearing a white cotton under dress with short sleeves and
+splayed fingers on hands, came wearing a white or yellow cotton high waisted dress with short sleeves,

 1963

-American Character Baby Says doll, 17" tall, uses the Sally Says and Baby Babbles face mold, but also reminds
+American Character Babie Says doll, 17" tall, uses the Sally Says and Babie Babbles face mold, but also reminds

 us of the Butterball face too, spoke eleven different phrases, battery operated.
 Came in three different outfits; checked dress, organdy party dress or a polka dot dress.
 Doll shown is not in her original clothing.